 top of page

-Each week in the 2023-2024 year, we set aside one verse from the Bible to center our week together.
+Each week, we set aside one verse from the Bible to center our week together.

 The verses come from all kinds of books of the Bible: Old Testament stories, prophets, wisdom literature, gospel stories of Jesus, and New Testament teachings.